HELP AND ADVICE

 These are monthly groups which are open to all carers.
 The groups have a speaker at each one to talk about a wide range of topics.
 There is always a support worker on hand to help out and discuss any difficulties you may have.
 We have groups throughout the county with specific groups for those caring for someone with mental health problems and parent carers.
-In our recent carer survey there was a 16% increase in the number of carers who felt better after attending a support group.
 Find a support group here

 We work closely with GP practices across Wiltshire to ensure that carers receive support and good access to services through their local surgery Many surgeries offer Carers Clinics where you can go along for routine health checks as well as an opportunity to speak to one of our Carer Support Workers.
 Ask your local surgery to see if they have one.

 It may not always be easy to do so, but time away from your caring role is important for your own health and wellbeing.
 Our carer cafes, hobby groups and days out provide opportunities for you to enjoy great company and activities, including cream teas, cookery classes and museum outings.
 Once you are registered with us we will send you our What’s On Guide with details.

 “Things are not always easy, but going to things like the Creative Carers groups has been a real tonic.
 I go there after a few difficult days and it’s lovely.
 Everyone is in the same position and we talk and laugh and I come out thinking that things are not so bad.”
 Sue